 What’s So Bad About Bugs?

-hood, but they’re also very destructive.
-Maybe it’s revenge,
+and hood, but they’re also very destructive.
+Maybe it’s

-intended to break down the carcass.
-These enzymes also
+produce enzymes intended to break down the carcass.

 Here in Florida and across most of the Southeast, love